Does your endless to-do list keep you up at night?

 In my case, for example, I really wanted to have Lavendaire’s Daily Planner.
 But here’s the thing, if I have to open the planner to get to the page for the day, I’m very likely not going to do it.
 Which is why I’m currently using the Daily Planner Pad by Hadley Designs.
 That way I can always see what I have going on and tear off the page at the end of the day.

-I also created a free printable day planner (download here, it’s on the third page).
+I also created a free printable day planner (download here).
 You can use it to keep track of your daily must-dos, appointments, meal plan, hydration, fitness, gratitude, and accomplishments.

 If you want something more minimalist, you can simply write your 1-3 must-dos for the day on a post-it.
 Stick the note to your laptop or the screen of your phone (it’ll make it harder to get distracted by notifications lighting up your screen).